Step By Step Instruction

 Unlike cabinet knobs, drawer pulls typically have two holes to enable the hardware piece to be mounted.
 Cabinet knobs typically only have one hole.
-Drawer pulls are a bit more complicated to install due to the fact that you are having to drill two hole and not one.
+Drawer pulls are a bit more complicated to install due to the fact that you have to drill two holes and not one.

 When replacing drawer pulls you want to ensure that you match the same dimensions as your old hardware (holespacing, width and length).
 If you get new pulls that do not match the old pulls, chances are that the old markings on your cabinets from the old pull will show around the new pull.
 Now you can fudge your way around this by getting a drawer pull backplate.
 The backplate will typically cover up any old markings left on the cabinet from the old pull.

-If you are replacing drawer pulls, the most important aspect is to make sure you match up the centers or holespacing.
-The most common holespacings are 2 1/2 inches (64mm), 3 inches (76mm), and 4 inches (102mm).
-The reason being is so that you don’t have to re-drill the holes that already exist on your hardware.
+If you are replacing the drawer pulls, the most important aspect is to make sure you match up the centers or hole spacing.
+The most common hole spacings are 2 1/2 inches (64mm), 3 inches (76mm), and 4 inches (102mm).
+The reason is so that you don’t have to re-drill the holes that already exist on your hardware.
 Holespacings also come in millimeters (mm).

 So now that you are ready, the first approach is to make sure that you have prepped the area and gathered the appropriate materials for installation.
-You are going to need are the following items: a pencil, a measuring tape, a level, a drill with the right sized drill bit, a screw driver and your new cabinet knobs which you have purchased from Simply Knobs and Pulls.com to place onto the cabinets.
-Just for a note, it is a good idea to wear safety googles to protect your eyes.
+You are going to need the following items: a pencil, a measuring tape, a level, a drill with the right-sized drill bit, a screwdriver and your new cabinet knobs which you have purchased from Simply Knobs and Pulls to place onto the cabinets.
+Just for a note, it is a good idea to wear safety goggles to protect your eyes.

-Choosing the right drawer pulls for you cabinets is completely up to you.
-The best approach is to match the pre existing decor in the room where you are installing the new hardware.
+Choosing the right drawer pulls for your cabinets is completely up to you.
+The best approach is to match the pre-existing decor in the room where you are installing the new hardware.
 It is also a good idea to try and compliment the finish of the cabinets.
 Doing so will make the hardware pop out and make the cabinets come to life.

-By adding drawer pulls to your cabinets you can really make you kitchen or bathroom come to life.
+By adding drawer pulls to your cabinets you can really make your kitchen or bathroom come to life.
 Good luck with your new hardware.
-You can purchase a full line of drawer pulls right here at Simply Knobs and Pulls.com